jsr0000/thunder-loan-audit/audit-data/thunderloan-report.md

 I have created a proof of code located in my `audit-data` folder.
 It is too large to include here.

-**Recommended Mitigation:** Consider using a different price oracle mechanism, like a Chainlink price feed with a Uniswap TWAP fallback oracle.
+**Recommended Mitigation:**

-### [M-4] Fee on transfer, rebase, etc
+Consider using a different price oracle mechanism, like a Chainlink price feed with a Uniswap TWAP fallback oracle.

 ## Low